Table of content

 </div>

-- role: used to define the purpose or type of an element on a web page.
+- role: defines the purpose or type of an element on the page.

 <div role="alert" aria-live="assertive">